-The call for contributed talks, workshops and posters and the travel grant application are now open.
+The registrations, call for contributed talks, workshops and posters are now open.

 Call for contributed talks and workshops: December 11 – January 29

 Notification of acceptance for workshops: February 26, 2020

 Notification of acceptance for all other contributions: March 4, 2020

 Early bird registration: January 27 – March 25, 2020